somebody422/dnssec_client/docker/readme.txt

 DOCKER!

-looks like it sucks on windows, learn how to use it on linux later
+Docker is way to big (memory and disk usage wise) to run on my laptop.
+Continue this on desktop, or at work

-image - a package contining all the code, libraries, configs, ect, to run the applications
+image - a package contining all the code, libraries, configs, ect, to run the application

 container - runtime instantiantiation of an image.

+'docker info' -